cmcskimming/light/docs/api/datatypes/numbers/uints.md

 Unsigned Integers represent a whole number which is greater than or equal to zero.
 For numbers with decimal places, you should use a [Float](./floats.md).

-You can tell a datatype is an unsigned number by the preceding `u` prefix.
+You can tell a datatype represents an unsigned number by the `u` prefix.
 The number afterward tells you how many bits the [Datatype](../index.md#what-is-a-datatype) costs to send over the network.

 | Name   | Size        | Minimum Int    | Maximum Int     |